 5.3.
-Approach Overview
+APPROACH OVERVIEW

-Fig. 4 shows the architecture of our system.
+Fig. 3 shows the architecture of our system.
 It primarily consists of Dynamic Tracer, SCDG Extractor, IPC Analyzer, Android API and Permission Retriever, and Mapping System.

-Figure 4.
+Figure 3.
 Architecture of mapping system level behavior with Android APIs.

-5.3.1.
-Dynamic Tracer
+5.3.1 Dynamic Tracer

 The dynamic tracer tracks the behaviors of Android applications running on Dalvik VMs in the form of system calls.
-Android OS is implemented based on the Linux kernel.
+Android OS is implemented based on Linux kernel.
 System call invoking is similar even Android OS is running ARM architecture.
-Hence, we adopt Dynamic Tracer.
-A challenge is that the dynamic tracer needs to trace multiple processes, as permission escalation usually involves several applications as described in Section 4.
+Hence, we adopt a Dynamic Tracer.
+A major challenge is that the dynamic tracer needs to trace multiple processes, as permission escalation usually involves several applications as described in Section 4.
 Noise filtering is required to trim system call traces.
-Another major challenge is the execution path coverage. strace is used to intercept system calls as it is a built-in tool in Android SDK [36].
+Strace is used to intercept system calls as it is a built-in tool in Android SDK [36].